epics-modules/LabJack/docs/source/index.rst

       - The T7-PRO supports resolutions 1-12.
 1-8 use the 16-bit ADC and 9-12 use the 24-bit ADC.
         When running the waveform generator on the T7-PRO this must be set to values between 1-8, i.e. 16-bit ADC.
         The driver will set this automatically when starting the waveform generator if it is outside the allowed range.
       - The T8 supports resolutions 1-16.
-However, these are automatically selected by the Range, and this record has no effect?
+However, it is recommended to use the default resolution and change the SamplingRate to control the resolution vs speed tradeoff.
-  * - $(P)AiAllResolution
+  * - $(P)AiSamplingRate
-    - mbbo
+    - ao
-    - asynInt32
+    - asynFloat64
-    - AIN_RESOLUTION_ALL
+    - ANALOG_IN_SAMPLING_RATE
-    - The resolution to apply to all analog input channels.
-0 selects the device default.
+    - This sets the sampling rate of the ADC in Hz.

+      - It applies to the T8 only.
+      - Recommended range is 100 to 10000 Hz.
+      - Lower rates do more filtering in the ADC, reducing noise at the expense of speed.
+      - Increasing the sampling rate will increase the noise in each reading.
+      - However, since the analog input records use the devAsynFloat64Average device support, increasing the rate can increase the number of samples averaged in the EPICS device support in a fixed period of time, provided it is not limited by PollSleepMS.
+      - Because of this averaing in device support, increasing the sampling time from 100 Hz to 1000 Hz can actually result in a small decrease in noise.
+      - The maximum rate that the values can be read from the device with PollSleepMS=0 is about 2000/s, so increasing the SamplingRate beyond 2000 will not result more averaging in EPICS device support.
   * - $(P)DeviceReset
     - bo
     - asynInt32